munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-To access the value, we use:
+To access the value, we use a new little function.

 ^code peek